 Students who are parked illegally (i.e., students must park between the lines and only in marked stalls) will receive a parking ticket.
 The curbs painted red are fire lanes.
 Vehicles parked in a fire lane will receive a parking ticket.
-Tickets issued to students will cost the student \$10.00 for the first ticket received.
+Tickets issued to students will cost the student \$10.00 for each ticket received.
 A student's vehicle may be towed (at the owner's expense): 1) after receiving one or more parking tickets in the staff lot or fire lanes; 2) after receiving two or more parking tickets in the student lot.
 Vehicles parked illegally may be towed without warning.
-All students who park their vehicles on campus must have their student parking TAG hanging on their rearview mirror whenever parked at East High School during the school day.
+All students who park their vehicles on campus must have their student parking tag hanging on their rearview mirror whenever parked at East High School during the school day.
 A tag costs \$5.
-You must complete the Parking Form to purchase a tag.
 Failure to display your tag will result in the vehicle being ticketed.
 The person to whom the tag is assigned is responsible for all fines charged to that sticker.
 If you lose your tag, you must report it lost as soon as possible.
 OUTSIDE FOOD & DRINK ITEMS - Outside food and drink items are to be consumed in designated eating areas only.
 No outside food or drink items are to be consumed in the classrooms.
 Outside food and drink items are NOT to be stored in lockers.